kubernetes/enhancements/keps/sig-node/5233-node-readiness-gates/README.md

 This proposal introduces a formal mechanism, Node Readiness Gates, to prevent workloads from being scheduled onto new nodes until all required infrastructure components are fully initialized.
 This applies to essential node-level components like CNI plugins, DRA/CSI drivers, and security scanners, the requirements that can typically be defined at node provisioning time.

-The proposal focuses on two core changes:

-1. Adding a `readinessGates` field directly to the `NodeSpec`.
-This provides an explicit list of `conditionTypes` that must be `True` before a node is considered fully operational.
+For the initial Alpha implementation, this proposal focuses on leveraging the existing Kubelet's `--register-with-taints` feature to declare readiness requirements.
+A dedicated controller will manage the lifecycle of these taints, removing them once the corresponding node conditions are met.
+This allows for evaluating the core readiness gate concept without immediate API changes.

-2. Introducing a new, extensible probing mechanism within the Kubelet responsible for performing the health checks that produce these conditions.
+A new, extensible probing mechanism within the Kubelet is also proposed to be responsible for performing the health checks that produce these conditions.

-The node is considered fully-schedulable only when these components are confirmed operational by meeting thir respective readiness conditions.
+The node is considered fully-schedulable only when these components are confirmed operational by meeting thier respective readiness conditions.
 This mechanism complements the existing Kubelet managed `Ready` condition by providing granular control over node-schedulability.

 ## Motivation